teuk/mediabot_v3/docs/SHORT_CONTENT_V3_PILOT.md

 .plugins policy short-content-v3 #test off
 .plugins disable short-content-v3
 .plugins unload short-content-v3
+.plugins clearv3data short-content-v3
 ```

 `off` blocks new work.
 Disable cancels owned requests and revokes late
 callbacks.
 Unload removes the command and runtime entry.
-The namespaced state
+The final Owner-only
-file is inert and may be cleared separately through the existing operator
+command clears exactly the namespaced API v3 state and is idempotent; it does
-storage procedure if desired; rollback does not require a database migration or
+not target legacy same-slug storage.
+Rollback does not require a database
-configuration edit.
+migration or configuration edit.

 ## Evidence expected before wider use